-- Physical assaults of a sexual nature, such as: - Rape, sexual battery, molestation or attempts to commit these assaults and - Intentional physical conduct that is sexual in nature, such as touching, pinching, patting, grabbing, brushing against another's body, or poking another's body - Unwanted sexual advances, propositions or other sexual comments, such as: - Sexually oriented gestures, notices, remarks, jokes, or comments about a person's sexuality or sexual experience - Preferential treatment or promises of preferential treatment to an individual for submitting to sexual conduct, including soliciting or attempting to solicit any individual to engage in sexual activity for compensation or reward or deferential treatment for rejecting sexual conduct - Subjecting or threats of subjecting an employee or student to unwelcome sexual attention or conduct or intentionally making performance more difficult because of the employee's or student's sex - Sexual or discriminatory displays or publications anywhere in the workplace or educational environment, such as: - Displaying pictures, cartoons, posters, calendars, graffiti, objections, promotional materials, reading materials, or other materials that are sexually suggestive, sexually demeaning or pornographic or bringing or possessing any such material to read, display or view in the educational environment - Reading publicly or otherwise publicizing in the educational environment materials that are in any way sexually revealing, sexually suggestive, sexually demeaning or pornographic, and - Displaying signs or other materials purporting to segregate an individual by sex in an area of the educational environment (other than restrooms or similar rooms)
+- Physical assaults of a sexual or sex-based nature, such as: - o Rape, sexual battery, molestation or attempts to commit these assaults. - Intentional physical conduct that is sex-based or sexual in nature, such as touching, pinching, patting, grabbing, brushing against another's body, poking another's body, violence, intentionally blocking normal movement or interfering with work or school because of sex. - Unwanted sexual advances or propositions, derogatory sex-based comments, or other sex-based conduct, such as: - o Sexually oriented or sex-based gestures, notices, epithets, slurs, remarks, jokes, or comments about a person's sexuality or sexual experience. - Preferential treatment or promises of preferential treatment to an individual for submitting to sexual conduct, including soliciting or attempting to solicit any individual to engage in sexual activity for compensation or reward or deferential treatment for rejecting sexual conduct.

+- Subjecting or threats of subjecting a student or employee to unwelcome sexual attention or conduct or intentionally making the student's or employee's performance more difficult because of the student's or the employee's sex. - o Retaliation against an individual who has articulated a good faith concern about sex-based harassment. - Sexual or discriminatory displays or publications anywhere in the work or educational environment, such as: - Displaying pictures, cartoons, posters, calendars, graffiti, objections, promotional materials, reading materials, or other materials that are sexually suggestive, sexually demeaning or pornographic or bringing or possessing any such material to read, display or view in the work or educational environment. - o Reading publicly or otherwise publicizing in the work or educational environment materials that are in any way sexually revealing, sexually suggestive, sexually demeaning or pornographic. - o Displaying signs or other materials purporting to segregate an individual by sex in an area of the work or educational environment (other than restrooms or similar rooms).

-The illustrations of harassment and sexual harassment above are not to be construed as an all-inclusive list of prohibited acts under this policy.
+The illustrations above are not to be construed as an all-inclusive list of sex-based harassment acts prohibited under this Policy.